-The district Natalie represent includes the suburbs of Ardeer, Albion, Sunshine, Sunshine North, Kealba, St Albans and Keilor Downs.
-St Albans is one of the most multicultural areas in Victoria, something Natalie is very proud to be part of and passionately advocate for.
+The district of St Albans includes the suburbs of Ardeer, Albion, Sunshine, Sunshine North, Kealba, St Albans and Keilor Downs.

-Natalie was a proud recipient of the Knight’s Cross of the Order of Merit for the Republic of Poland and also the Henryk Slawik Award from the Australian Society of Polish Jews and their Descendants.
+In 2018, Ms Suleyman was honoured to be a recipient of the Knight’s Cross of the Order of Merit of the Republic of Poland, which was presented by the President of the Republic of Poland.
+In 2019, Ms Suleyman was awarded the Henryk Sławik Award from the Australian Society of Polish Jews and Their Descendants.

 Previously, Ms Suleyman served as a local Councillor at Brimbank City Council, including three terms as Mayor.
 She was awarded the Certificate of Outstanding Service – Mayor Emeritus by the MAV and received the Victorian Multicultural Award for Excellence – Local Government.